ardhansu/part1B/README.md

-Problem Overview
+## Problem Overview

-The Round 1B challenge focuses on building an intelligent document processing system that extracts and prioritizes relevant sections and sub-sections from a collection of PDFs.
-The relevance is determined based on a provided persona and their specific job-to-be-done.
-The system must adhere to strict constraints, including offline-only execution, CPU usage, and a maximum model size of 1GB, with a processing time limit of 60 seconds for 3–5 documents.
+The Round 1B challenge focuses on building an intelligent document processing system that extracts and prioritizes the most relevant sections and sub-sections from a collection of PDF documents.
+Relevance is determined based on a given persona and their specific job-to-be-done.
+The solution must strictly comply with constraints such as offline execution, CPU-only processing, a maximum model size of 1GB, and a total processing time of 60 seconds for 3–5 documents.

+---

-Solution Architecture
+## Solution Architecture

-The solution follows a modular, resource-efficient architecture, comprising the following key stages:
+The proposed system follows a modular and resource-efficient architecture, consisting of the following stages:

-PDF Text Extraction
+### 1. PDF Text Extraction

-Each document is processed using PyMuPDF to extract text from each page.
-Page content is split into paragraph-level blocks using double newlines.
-Each block is treated as a candidate section, with the first line used as a pseudo-title.
+Each PDF is parsed using `PyMuPDF`, enabling fast and accurate text extraction.
+The content of each page is divided into paragraph-level blocks using double newline characters as delimiters.
+Each block is treated as a candidate section, with its first line assumed to be a pseudo-title.

-Section Embedding and Scoring
+### 2. Section Embedding and Relevance Scoring

-The persona’s role and job-to-be-done are combined into a single query string.
-Semantic embeddings for both the query and the candidate sections are generated using the all-MiniLM-L6-v2 model from Sentence Transformers, which is compact (~80MB), fast, and CPU-friendly.
-Cosine similarity is used to score each section based on its relevance to the query.
+A semantic query is formed by combining the persona's role and their job-to-be-done.
+Embeddings for both the query and each candidate section are generated using the `all-MiniLM-L6-v2` model from Sentence Transformers.
+This model is compact (~80MB), CPU-efficient, and well-suited for offline execution.
+Cosine similarity is used to score each section based on its semantic relevance to the query.

-Ranking and Filtering
+### 3. Ranking and Filtering

-Sections are sorted by their similarity scores.
-The top-ranked sections are selected for output, with each entry including the source document name, page number, title, and importance rank.
+All candidate sections are ranked by similarity score.
+The top-ranked sections are selected and included in the final output.
+Each entry contains the source document name, page number, pseudo-title, and an importance rank indicating relevance.

-Subsection Refinement
+### 4. Subsection Refinement

-Each selected section includes the full paragraph text, providing contextual information for detailed analysis and future enhancements.
+The complete paragraph text of each selected section is preserved, allowing for further sub-section analysis.
+This provides additional context and lays the groundwork for deeper summarization or linking in future iterations.

-Output Generation
+### 5. Output Generation

-A structured JSON output is generated with metadata, extracted sections, and detailed sub-section analysis, adhering strictly to the challenge format.
+The final structured JSON output includes:
+- Metadata (input documents, persona, job-to-be-done, and processing timestamp)
+- Extracted sections with page number, title, and ranking
+- Subsection analysis with refined text and page-level context

+The output strictly follows the challenge’s required schema.

+---

-Justification for Approach
+## Justification for Approach

-Semantic Matching: Embedding-based similarity ensures generalization across diverse document types and personas.
+- **Semantic Matching:** Embedding-based similarity ensures robustness across diverse document types and persona-job combinations.

-Modularity: Components for text extraction, embedding, scoring, and output are isolated, enabling future extension or replacement.
+- **Modularity:** Text extraction, embedding, scoring, and output generation are cleanly separated to ensure maintainability and flexibility.

-Efficiency: The entire pipeline executes within the specified resource and time constraints on a CPU-based environment.
+- **Efficiency:** The pipeline operates well within the provided computational and time constraints, using CPU-only processing.

-Offline Compatibility: All models and dependencies are bundled in the Docker image, ensuring fully offline functionality.
+- **Offline Compatibility:** All dependencies and models are bundled inside the Docker image, ensuring full offline operability.

+---

-Future Enhancements
+## Future Enhancements

-More advanced persona-contextual prompt engineering for better alignment.
+- Incorporation of more advanced persona-aware prompt engineering for improved alignment and section understanding.

-Integration of NER and keyphrase extraction to improve sub-section granularity.
+- Use of Named Entity Recognition (NER) and keyphrase extraction to enhance sub-section granularity and detail.

-Cross-document linking or summarization for richer insight generation.
+- Cross-document linking and abstractive summarization to enable deeper insights and better context synthesis.